frederic-perez/AmE-dictionary/data/idioms.md

 __leap of faith__
 __leap to (someone’s) mind__ To suddenly or immediately materialize in someone’s mind. _A: “What would you like to have for dinner?”
 B: “I’m not sure, nothing’s really leaping to mind.”_
 __leapfrog over (someone or something)__
-__leaps and bounds__ :dart::four: __2__ Very large degrees of or rapid progress forward.
+__leaps and bounds__ :dart::five: __2__ Very large degrees of or rapid progress forward.
 (Used especially in the phrases “by/in leaps and bounds” and “make leaps and bounds.”) _Samantha’s delivery business has been growing by leaps and bounds recently._ _Communication and control technologies are advancing in leaps and bounds._
 __learn (something) the hard way__ :dart::two::hammer:
 __learn the ropes__ :three::hammer:
 __learning curve__